Why Should I Care About Social Inequality?

 In light of this, it is important to think about how your different class and status positions might influence how you think and feel about things these developments.

-If you don’t feel particularly “exploited” based on your present day economic circumstances, does that make it difficult for you to relate to someone else who feels that way?
-For example, this might include McDonalds workers, Walmart workers, union workers.
+If you don’t feel particularly “exploited” based on your present-day economic circumstances, does that make it difficult for you to relate to someone else who might feel that way?
+Do you find yourself saying things like, “if you don’t like the way you are being treated, get a better job?” (without questioning why exploitation should be a natural part of someone’s work experience).
+Think, for example, about McDonald’s workers, Walmart workers, as opposed to union workers.

 How is the notion of “bootstrapping” and/or the philosophy of “individualism” challenged by the video?

 The chart clearly indicates that most of the country’s wealth is concentrated among the top 1% of wage earners.
-When you add to this the fact that most government and social programs are paid for by wage taxes extracted from the middle class (because neither the very poor or the very rich pay a high percentage of their income in taxes), why do you think it is that so many people across the income spectrum are calling for the poor to pay more taxes?
-Does this seem like a logical approach to fiscal problem solving?
+When you add to this the fact that most government and social programs are paid for by wage taxes extracted from the middle class (because neither the very poor or the very rich pay a high percentage of their income in taxes), why do you think it is that so many people across the income spectrum are calling for the poor (and not the rich) to pay more taxes?
+Does this seem logical?

-Why do you think that programs that benefit poor people (food stamps/SNAP benefits) are referred to as “welfare,” but programs that benefit the working and middle class (home mortgage interest deduction, unemployment compensation, GI bill), wealthy (capital gains taxes), and corporations (tax incentives, subsidies) are not similarly thought of as corporate “welfare?”
+Why do you think that programs that benefit poor people (food stamps/SNAP benefits) are referred to as “welfare,” but programs that benefit the working and middle-class people (home mortgage interest deduction, unemployment compensation, GI bill), wealthy (capital gains taxes), and corporations (tax incentives, subsidies) are not similarly thought of as corporate “welfare?”

-Why do so many people accept the upside down logic that rich people need financial incentives (high pay or tax cuts) to produce jobs, but providing financial incentives to poor people is bad policy, because giving them money/benefits rewards bad behavior?
-Are corporations the true wealth generators in society or are they perhaps the the real “Welfare Mothers?”
+Why do you think so many people accept the upside down logic that rich people need financial incentives (high pay or tax cuts) to produce jobs, but providing financial incentives to poor people is bad policy, because giving them money/benefits rewards bad behavior?